Emma Pérez: Academic contributions

 The Decolonial Imaginary: Writing Chicanas into History (1999) is recognized as one of the founding influences of decolonial studies and of queer of color critique.
 It is credited with offering new understandings of Chicano historiography by highlighting the role of archival silences, erasures, and omissions in the production of knowledge.
 Pérez argues that the shadow of colonialism inflects how history is understood and challenges readers to construct a "decolonial imaginary" as a way to challenge dominant narratives of history.
 The book develops the idea of third space feminism by looking at different discursive events including Yucatán's Socialist Revolution, El Partido Liberal Mexicano, and Texas social clubs.
 Pérez's theoretical formation is credited with connecting Chicana and women of color feminist thought to the work of Michel Foucault, Jacques Lacan, Homi Bhaba and other postcolonial theorists.

+In 2020, Emma Pérez updated her initial academic contribution, The Decolonial Imaginary: Writing Chicanas into History (1999) to The Imaginary as Will to Feel: Beyond the Decolonial Turn in Chicanx/Latinx Feminism(2020).
+Perez revamped her original work to better represent and further the idea of equality in history regarding gender and the gender experience by taking a more internal, individual approach.
+Perez argues that her old theory was too broad, generalized, and borrowed as well as did not leave enough room for the individual imaginary.
+Perez states her new stance will have its own hermeneutics, as well as its own method and theory in comparison to her previous 1999 book, The Decolonial Imaginary: Writing Chicanas into History.
+The updated book develops on Perez’s new point and idea of the “will to feel” in which she presses the question of whether or not the world can have the “will to feel” differently about the unjustness of Chicanx/Latinx individuals enough to cut them a space into public history and taken out of the interstitial spaces they currently reside in.
+Perez’s updated theoretical formation offers new insight and problem-solving ideas from the influence of Michael Foucault, Emmanuel Levinas, Gloria Anzaldua, and other postcolonial theorists.

 Alongside Gloria Anzaldúa, Cherríe Moraga, Chela Sandoval, Deena Gonzalez, and Alicia Gaspar de Alba, she is considered one of the founding theorists of Chicana feminism.

 In 2020, Emma Pérez was inducted into the Texas Institute of Letters, a distinguished honor society founded in 1936 to celebrate Texas literature and to recognize distinctive literary achievement.